CP8315-NNP-JLOPEZ/NNP-Chatbot/README.md

 This model can be trained in about one hour on a 8 V100 cloud instance (currently costs about $25) and a pre-trained model is also made available.

+We have implemented this chatbot using the pretained model.
+Jorge Lopez.

 ## Installation

 To install and use the training and inference scripts please clone the repo and install the requirements: